ingelsten/whereabout-hapi/README.md

 * Back End (e.g. hapi, joi, moongose)
 * Infrastructure (e.g. mongo, heroku)

-This is the initial core version, Placemark Service V1, of the project.
-Core features impletemed and selected features and structure added.
+This is a variation of the initial core version, Placemark Service V1, of the project.
+Core features impletmented and selected features and structure added.

 ### Built With